THE MIGHTY HAMMERTHON

 We also added some animal flow training to the mix since I'd been learning it at home during the previous block.
 This helps by adding some variety, dynamism and unexpected movement to training helping to create better injury resilience.

 week 2 of this block I chose to deload dropping to 60-50% of either the weight or the volume (sets or reps) to help my body repair more and rest up ready for battle!
 However it turned more into a full few days rest after the first 2 deloaded sessions were more exhaustive than anything heavy the week before so I rested from Wednesday to Sunday still doing the mobility sessions and letting things loosen on caloric intake.
+I aim for a deload or extended rest period once every 6 weeks as this has kept me away from burning out and only made me stronger and more energetic afterwards.

 The following week I was back in the saddle feeling strong as an ox.
 The first week (before the deload and rest) I went heavy on most of the sessions by pushing for the maximum volume on each station and then some.
 There result = over reaching.